 Roof vents are the second most common entry point.
 We find that raccoons pop them open with ease, and enter into your attic.
 You may wake up one day to find that you’re vent cap is laying in your front lawn.
 And you may soon start hearing a ruckus on your ceiling.
 If that is the case, you may be a victim of an intelligent raccoon.
 The process is similar here, we will install a box shaped screening that will fit directly on top of your vent, and secure it properly and make sure there is no leakage into your roof.
 If you already have a raccoon in your attic we will attach a one way door to humanely remove your problem within just a few days.
 We will return later to remove the door, and seal the mesh and effectively solving your problem.

 Roof pipes which belong to your bathrooms, may seem like an impossible entry point but they aren’t.
-The cut out edges where the pipe is positioned are a good entry point.
-This problem usually starts with squirrels chewing the plastic covering.
+Roof pipe problems usually starts with squirrels chewing the plastic covering.
 Because the plywood isn’t cut perfectly for the pipe placement, it provides gaps which squirrels and raccoons can chew and claw at to widen the area for entry.
 The process of removal is no different.
 We will install the appropriate one-way door, and if possible repair the area on the next visit.
-After repairs have been done whether by us or another contractor, we will return to wildlife proof the pipe to avoid future disasters.